justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 Using church credit card to fill up your private car with gas is embezzlement - you have to use a reimbursement policy that pays by mileage.

 Use the nonprofit business rate

+The church must own the cell phone - The 2010 Small Business Jobs Act now allows the church to pay for the pastor's and other church officers' and employees' cell phones.
+Including iPads/tablets.

+**Adoption assistance**

+**Travel** - Travel over 50 miles and spending the night.

+Hotel room is only 50% reimbursable if your spouse also stays in there.
+You must make a board resolution ahead of time: it's going to further the purpose of the organization for my spouse to be with me => 100% reimbursable.

+College tuition: ~$5000/year

+# Tithes and Offerings

+Donated services and rent are not deductible - they must write a church back to the church.

+## Conditional

+## Designated
+Tithe envelope with suggested gift marking, e.g. "designating this tithe to building fund" - Page 161: use envelope to give church full control of the funds donated - "agreement to relinquish control."

+## Restricted
+If the money is given for only one specific thing, it's not tax-deductible.

 # Ministry vs Church?